You down with GRC? Well, you should be.

 If you’re looking for a specific topic regarding corporate governance, you can use the links below to jump ahead:

 What is GRC?

 GRC is an acronym that stands for “governance, risk management, and compliance,” but the true definition goes far beyond that.
-It involves multiple shareholders that requires cross-departmental involvement and buy-in from everyone from entry-level employees to CEO’s.
+It involves the CCO and multiple shareholders that requires cross-departmental involvement and buy-in from everyone from entry-level employees to CEO’s.

 GRC (governance, risk management, and compliance) is the term used to describe an organization's approach to addressing risks, staying compliant with the law, and managing company direction.

 Understanding how the three components of GRC work together will give you a better picture of GRC as a whole.
 In order to give you a clearer picture of what GBRC is, we’ve broken down each section and summarized them below.